cherre31/ActivityLog/README.md

 ![emptylogin](https://user-images.githubusercontent.com/128923702/228903684-bf51d560-64ce-4f77-a302-382da01e9984.png)

-So, we can click on the link that says Register as a new user.
+We can click on the link that says Register as a new user.

 ![registrationpage](https://user-images.githubusercontent.com/128923702/228903726-13bbb894-d2de-4637-a3d2-69383bf13b61.png)